 Inside the QSwitch there are 10x24 relays which can be toggled individually.
-Eight of the relay groups are for breaking out to the BNC connectors.
+Eight of the relay groups are to break out to the BNC connectors.
 One group (!0) is for individual (soft) grounding of the device signal lines.
-The last group (!9) is for connecting the instrument at the input (IN) to the internal signal lines.
+The last group (!9) is to connect the instrument at the input (IN) to the internal signal lines.